Syriac Christianity

-Syriac Christianity (ܡܫܝܚܝܘܬܐ ܣܘܪܝܝܬܐ, Mšiḥoyuṯo Suryoyto or Mšiḥāyūṯā Suryāytā) is a branch of Eastern Christianity of which formative theological writings and traditional liturgies are expressed in the Classical Syriac language, a variation of the old Aramaic language.
+Syriac Christianity (ܡܫܝܚܝܘܬܐ ܣܘܪܝܝܬܐ, Mšiḥoyuṯo Suryoyto or Mšiḥāyūṯā Suryāytā) is a branch of Eastern Christianity.
+The formative body of Syriac literature, covering theological writings and traditional liturgies, are expressed in the Classical Syriac language, a variation of the old Aramaic language.
 In a wider sense, the term can also refer to Aramaic Christianity in general, thus encompassing all Christian traditions that are based on the liturgical uses of the Aramaic language and its variations, both historical and modern.

 Along with Greek and Latin, Classical Syriac was one of the three most important languages of Early Christianity.
 It became a vessel for the development of a distinctive Syriac form of Christianity which flourished throughout the Near East and other parts of Asia during late antiquity and the early medieval period, giving rise to various liturgical and denominational traditions, represented in modern times by several churches which continue to uphold the religious and cultural heritage of Syriac Christianity.

 Syriac Christianity comprises two liturgical traditions: the East Syriac Rite and the West Syriac Rite.

 The East Syriac Rite (also known as the Chaldean, Assyrian, or Persian Rite) uses the Liturgy of Addai and Mari.
 It is the rite of the churches descended from the Church of the East, including the Assyrian Church of the East, the Ancient Church of the East, the Chaldean Syrian Church, and the Chaldean Catholic Church and the Syro-Malabar Catholic Church.

 The West Syriac Rite (also called Antiochian Syriac Rite) uses the Liturgy of Saint James.
 It is the rite of the Oriental Orthodox Syriac Orthodox Church (including its component the Jacobite Syrian Christian Church), Malankara Orthodox Syrian Church, and the Malabar Independent Syrian Church; and the Catholic Maronite Church, the Syriac Catholic Church, and Syro-Malankara Catholic Church.
 Protestant forms of this rite are used by the Malankara Mar Thoma Syrian Church and the St. Thomas Evangelical Church of India.